joolstorrentecalo/gitlab-foss/doc/user/profile/preferences.md

 ## Integrate your GitLab instance with third-party services

-Give third-party services access to enhance the GitLab experience.
+Give third-party services access to your GitLab account.

 ### Integrate your GitLab instance with Gitpod